 You'll be on foot essentially your entire trip here!
 The town is completely walkable, plus one of the main activities here is obviously hiking.
 That's part of what makes Bernal such an ideal spot for backpackers.

-These videos can give you a good idea of what to expect for your trip to Bernal:
+This is just one video that can give you a good idea of what to expect for your trip to Bernal:

 Getting To Bernal